Johnlon/integrated-circuit-tester/README.md

    - H=expect logic high output from chip under test
    - Z=expect high impedance output from chip under test
    - X=dont care - pin gets set with a weak pull down
+   - ?=just read and display the signal at the pin

 Also inputs:
    - /=a spacer you can use in the input pattern as a separator for example for ease of reading groups of pins or for whatever else you like
    - u=identifies any unused pins and is added automatically by the program to fill in any pins the test says the chip isn't using - this pin will be tested for high impedance - don't use this code yourself as it is effectively same as 'Z'